-The special purpose financial statements have been prepared for the purpose of submitting to shareholders to be used by them in preparing their consolidated financial statements.
+These special purpose financial statements have been prepared for the purpose of submitting to the Holding Company to be used in the preparation of the Holding Company's consolidated financial statements and filing Annual Performance Report with the Authorized dealers category - I bank in accordance with the RBI Master direction -Reporting under FEMA Act, 1999 (as amended), issued by the RBI.
 As a result, the special purpose financial statements may not be suitable for any other purpose.
 Consequently, these financial statements do not purport to be, and are not prepared to comply with the requirements of the Companies Act, 2013 and include only those disclosures prescribed under the Companies Act, 2013 as the management deems relevant.